adrido/minetest-mapper-cpp/doc/manual.rst

 	* database access statistics.

-	Using `--verbose=3`, report statistics about block formats found in the database (currently only applicable to leveldb)
+	Using `--verbose=3`, report statistics about block formats found in the database (currently only applicable to LevelDB)

 	Description of possible reported coordinates.
 Only the values that are applicable and available are printed.